TheWoodenMan/100-days-of-code/log.md

 1. I forked, created a branch, cloned a repository, changed it, commited it, then compared and submitted a pull request all in github.
 This is in line with the first-contributions guide on github and linked from microsoft.
 2. I am following a guide on how to contribute to open source for absolute beginners https://www.firsttimersonly.com/ there are a bunch of really interesting open source projects on here that I could contribute to in the future when I get more skill.
 3. I completed the "How does Javascript work?" part of the complete javascrpt bootcamp. all about primitives vs reference types.
 Moving on now to section 9 - "Data Structures, Modern Operators and Strings"
-4. I went back to codewars and completed "Merge two sorted arrays into one", "Sum of Positive"
+4. I went back to codewars and completed "Merge two sorted arrays into one", "Sum of Positive", "Square(n) Sum".
 5. I ranked up to 7th kyu on codewars.
 6. I joined a stream with 100 devs rufio and coded along in codewars.